 Chronic pain is frustrating.
 It may lead to depression, and medication can be considered to keep yourself motivated.
-You can consult with our experts for exact recommendations on yoga, Thai Chi and other mind & body relaxation techniques.
+You can consult with our experts for exact recommendations on yoga, Thai Chi and other mind and body relaxation techniques.

 Experts offer several injection-based treatments for chronic back pain.
 However, this is only recommended when the source of the back pain is known.
 This option only reduces the problem for a particular time, and it’s not a long-term remedy.
 Therefore, you should not consider this option for a permanent solution.

-Treatments like acupuncture, body massages, nerve simulations, laser therapy and several spine treatments are great options for treating chronic back pain.
+Treatments like acupuncture, body massages, nerve simulations, laser therapy, and several spine treatments are great options for treating chronic back pain.

 Proper diet plan

-When you follow a diet plan that is rich in trans fats, specific minerals and refined sugars, you experience comfort from back pain.
+When you follow a diet plan that is rich in trans fats, specific minerals, and refined sugars, you experience comfort from back pain.
 The reason behind this is such foods have excellent anti-inflammation properties.
 You can have a word with your doctor to know if your existing diet is causing you pain.
 If yes, then you can make the required modifications.

 Change in lifestyle

-You must quickly adapt the chronic pain and make certain modifications in your daily routine.
+You must quickly adapt to chronic pain and make certain modifications in your daily routine.
 Do not lift incorrectly or anything heavy to prevent straining.
 Listen to your body as it signals when it experiences pain.
 Try to avoid such activities as continuing the same may worsen the case.
 If you are a smoker, try to quit it as it delays healing and boosts pain.

-Back pain is a common condition, and in very few cases, it becomes chronic.
-With time, back pain resolves itself; however, if it is chronic, you may have to consult with a doctor.
+Back pain is a common condition and, in very few cases, it becomes chronic.
+With time, back pain resolves itself, however, if it is chronic, you may have to consult with a doctor.
 Specific therapies, injections, and prescribed medications can help you out.